gobuffalo/docs/content/documentation/database/onetoone.md

 ---
+name: One to one associations
 seoDescription: "Pop one to one associations"
 seoKeywords: ["orm", "buffalo", "go", "golang", "pop", "one to one", "associations"]

-name: One to one associations
+weight: 52
+aliases:
+  - /docs/db/relations/onetoone
+  - /en/docs/db/relations/onetoone
 ---
 In this chapter, you'll learn how to write a one to one [association](/en/docs/db/relations/) in Pop.